mj3b/rgds/README.md

 This repository is organized around decisions, not tools or models.

-Start with the examples directory.
+Start with the `examples/` directory.
 Each file represents a single, concrete decision, such as a conditional-go or a no-go at a data readiness gate.

 Open an example decision record first.
 It shows:

 - what was decided
 - what evidence was used